Coronation Conversations

 Therefore, this is an important responsibility every Muslim must uphold.

-We have carefully put together 5 questions that every Muslim should ask.
+We have carefully compiled 5 questions that every Muslim should ask to ensure they remain true to this responsibility.
 Read on to learn more.

 1. If I Passed Away Today, Would My Estate Be Distributed According to Sharia?